ECFMP/flow/docs/Data Policy.md

 #### 2.4 Network Management Team and Volunteers

-Members of ECFMMFP who hold any elevated access to data are required to read, understand and abide by this policy plus any established procedures set by ECFMP.
+Members of ECFMFP who hold any elevated access to data are required to read, understand and abide by this policy plus any established procedures set by ECFMP.

 ECFMP has a zero tolerance policy regarding inappropriate access and/or use of personal data collected by ECFMP.
 Any individual to be found in breach of this policy will have their access removed.